-This course is designed to introduce you to American Sign Language (ASL) and the culture and community of Deaf people.
-It focuses on the development of ASL receptive and expressive skills, comprehension, practical communication and conversational skills in ASL.
+This course is designed to further develop your ASL skills beyond the beginner's level and explore the culture and community of Deaf people.
+It focuses on the development of intermediate-level communicative competency as well as concentrates on the expansion of language skills in ASL.
 The class will be conducted in ASL.